mdn/translated-content-de/files/de/web/css/@starting-style/index.md

   background-color: rgb(0 0 0 / 25%);
 }

-/* Verschachtelung (&) wird für Pseudo-Elemente nicht unterstützt, also einen eigenständigen starting-style-Block angeben. */
+/* Nesting (&) is not supported for pseudo-elements so specify a standalone starting-style block. */
 @starting-style {
   [popover]:popover-open::backdrop {
     background-color: rgb(0 0 0 / 0%);